Tabasco sauce: In art and culture

-In 1894 composer George W. Chadwick composed the Burlesque Opera of Tabasco, a musical comedy that conductor Paul Mauffray revived in 2018 with support from McIlhenny Company.
+In 1894, composer George W. Chadwick wrote the Burlesque Opera of Tabasco, a musical comedy that conductor Paul Mauffray revived in 2018 with support from McIlhenny Company.

 Tabasco has appeared in many movies and cartoons, as well as on television.
 It featured in two James Bond films in the 1970s, The Man with the Golden Gun and The Spy Who Loved Me, as well as a shot of the iconic bottle in Sidney Lumet's 1974 film Murder on the Orient Express.
-Some appearances date as far back as the Our Gang short Birthday Blues in 1932 and Charlie Chaplin's Modern Times in 1936.
+Some appearances date as far back as the Our Gang short "Birthday Blues" in 1932 and Charlie Chaplin's Modern Times in 1936.
 In Back to the Future Part III, the saloon bartender uses Tabasco as an ingredient for an instant hangover cure he calls "wake-up juice".
 Tabasco sauce was also an important element in the television series Roswell about alien/human hybrid teenagers who craved foods that were sweet and spicy and often carried bottles of Tabasco sauce with them.
 When the network tried to cancel the series in the first season, thousands of fans mailed bottles of Tabasco to the network to show their support.
 The series continued for three seasons.

+In the 2009 Disney animated film The Princess and the Frog, Tiana is seen using Tabasco sauce for her gumbo soup.
+Later on, in 2024, Tiana's Bayou Adventure also features Tabasco sauce as part of the Disneyland and Disney World attraction and is used in Tiana's Palace restaurant meals.

-In the 'Leykis 101' segment of his talk radio show, Tom Leykis advocated men putting Tabasco sauce in their condoms after sexual intercourse to act as a spermicide and prevent a woman potentially 'stealing the sperm' and using it to impregnate herself.
-In 2022, a story widely circulated on the internet that the rapper Drake did this after having sex with an instagram model.
+In the "Leykis 101" segment of his talk radio show, Tom Leykis advocated for men putting Tabasco sauce in their condoms after sexual intercourse to act as a spermicide and prevent a woman potentially "stealing the sperm" and using it to impregnate herself.
+In 2022, a story circulated widely on the internet that the rapper Drake did this after having sex with an Instagram model.
 However, Tabasco's usefulness as a spermicide is questionable.

+The company was featured in a 2011 episode of the Canadian documentary series How It’s Made, detailing how its signature hot sauce is produced.